Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/Client/README.md

       }],
 ```

-If you want more videos, just add another ```sources``` block with the right host and playliste name.
+If you want more videos, just add another ```sources``` block with the right host and playlist name.
-You can then open the player in a web browser on localhost (it will call the playlist on the serve)r.
+You can then open the player in a web browser on localhost (it will call the playlist on the server).

 You will need to install all files from the dist repertory: